return42/sphkerneldoc/linux_src_doc/block/blk-core_c.rst

 Description
 -----------

-@rq may have been made based on weaker limitations of upper-level queues in request stacking drivers, and it may violate the limitation of \ ``q``\ .
+   \ ``rq``\  may have been made based on weaker limitations of upper-level queues in request stacking drivers, and it may violate the limitation of \ ``q``\ .
    Since the block layer and the underlying device driver trust \ ``rq``\ after it is inserted to \ ``q``\ , it should be checked against \ ``q``\  before the insertion using this generic function.

    Request stacking drivers like request-based dm may change the queue limits when retrying requests on other queues.
 Those requests need to be checked against the new queue limits again during dispatch.

 .. _`blk_insert_cloned_request`: